-6.3 California Family Rights Act and Family Medical Leave Act and/or the Federal Family Medical Leave Act (FMLA).
+6.3 California Family Rights Act and Family Medical Leave Act

+Employees may request a leave of absence under the California Family Rights Act (CFRA) and/or the Federal Family Medical Leave Act (FMLA).
 Requests for family and medical leave shall comply with the requirements of the CFRA and/or the FMLA.